Cost Management + Billing frequently asked questions (FAQ)

 If a cost allocation rule is deleted, what happens?

 When a cost allocation rule is deleted, all open and current billing month costs being allocated to the targets are removed.
-If the cost allocation rule has existed for several months, the historical previous months of allocation data remain as originally set by the allocation rule.
+If the cost allocation rule existed for several months, the historical previous months of allocation data remain as originally set by the allocation rule.

 Why is an enrollment admin or a billing account admin needed to create cost allocation rules?